pmdevita/BoarHat/Readme.md

 This will be explained in the wiki.
 For now, check tests/__init__.py to get an idea of what you can do.

-## Todo:
+## To Do

 Right now, we are assembling the core part of BoarHat, it's scene manager.
 This will determine how we organize objects and display them on screen.

-* Create a full prototype of the scene-layer-object paradigm
+* Create a full prototype showcasing all of the abilities of Scenes, Layers, and Objects
-* Discuss needs for flexibility (Do we need to be able to transplant layers and objects?)
+* Discuss needs for flexibility (Do we need to be able to transplant layers and objects after creation?)
-* Clean and unify its UI
+* Clean and unify its API

 ## Other Information